-The Doctors and staff at Elliott Street Surgery are proud to offer the highest standard of patient-centered healthcare.
+The Doctors and staff at Elliott Street Surgery are proud to offer the highest standard of patient-centred healthcare.
 We strongly believe in the continuity of care.

 As a highly reputed and well-established training practice, we are affiliated with the NWHE and The University of Manchester.
 We have GP Registrars (qualified Doctors training to be GPs) and medical students training at this surgery.